dphiffer/documentation/en/index.md

 * content of the web page is saved: text and pictures ([only if enabled](Administrator/Hidden_options.md)).
 * the web application is responsive
-* you can export articles into ePub
+* you can export articles into eBook (ePub, mobi, pdf).
 * you can read your articles offline thanks to smartphones applications
 * you can easily save a new link thanks to browser addons
 * many templates are available to change your wallabag as you wish